virtualcitySYSTEMS/map-plugin-cli/README.md

 # VCM Plugin CLI
 This helper package helps develop and build plugins for the **VC MAP**.

-For more information on plugin development refer to the following documentations:
+For more information on plugin development refer to [map plugin examples](https://github.com/virtualcitySYSTEMS/map-plugin-examples), which provides documentations and a tutorial on plugin development.
-- [Introduction to VC MAP API](./doc/VCM_API_Introduction.md) for help on usage of VC MAP API
-- [VC MAP Plugin Docu](./doc/VCM_Plugin.md) for description on the plugin interface and basic structure of a plugin
-- [Plugin Tutorial](./doc/VCM_Plugin_Tutorial.md) for a detailed description on how to create a plugin

 ## Features